Android VPN Setup: Configuring a VPN on an Android Device

 4) A new window should open, in which you can name your network.

-Hint: Use a name that is in some way connected with the destination's location or the connection's purpose.
+Hint: Use a name that is related to the destination's location or its purpose.

 5) Finally, select the protocol (PPTP, L2TP, etc.), the server address, username, and password.
-Here, you can also decide if the VPN connection should always be activated or only when in use.
+Also, decide whether the VPN connection should always be activated or only when in use.

-Important: During this step, all information is transmitted to your server provider.
-If using an online service, you should receive an email containing this information.
+Important: During this step, all data is transmitted to your server operator.
+If using an online service, you should receive an email that contains this information.

 6) Save the settings.